Everyone has the following fundamental freedoms:

 Mediame.guru

-in Medical Marijuana tagged Canada Research by
+in Medical Marijuana tagged Canada / Research

 A research team from the Canadian University of Guelp gives the key to the biological process that the cannabis plant has in order to produce two molecules whose anti-inflammatory and analgesic capacity is up to 30 times higher than that of acetylsalicylic acid, the active ingredient of the famous aspirin.